Developing with nRF52 Series

 Complete the steps listed on the How to build an application page in the nRF Connect for VS Code extension documentation.

 Connect the nRF52 Series DK to the computer with a micro-USB cable, and then turn on the DK.

 LED1 starts blinking.

-In nRF Connect for VS Code extension, click the Flash option in the Actions View.
+In Visual Studio Code, click the Flash option in the Actions View.

 If you have multiple boards connected, you are prompted to pick a device at the top of the screen.

 A small notification banner appears in the bottom right corner of Visual Studio Code to display the progress and confirm when the flash is complete.

 Complete the command-line build setup before you start building nRF Connect SDK projects on the command line.